Nightwolf-47/KleleAtoms-MD/README.md

 - Grid height - Set in-game grid height (4-7)
 - Player 1-4 type - Set player type (None, Human, AI 1, AI 2, AI 3) - only 2 players can be None at the same time.
 - Player colors - Choose between default colors and the ones used in early development versions (original).
 - Multiple controllers - When enabled, every non-AI player uses a separate controller.
+This option is always disabled when a Mega Mouse is used.

 ## Credits
 **[GreffMASTER](https://github.com/GreffMASTER)** - Title screen/First README.MD image, Main Menu text, KleleAtoms MD big text, mouse cursor and button background images.